gregberge/loadable-components/README.md

 To have a different configuration for client and server, you can use [Babel env option](https://babeljs.io/docs/usage/babelrc/#env-option).

-### Snapshoting
+### Snapshotting

-An alternative to server-side rendering is [snapshoting](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).
+An alternative to server-side rendering is [snapshotting](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).
 Basically, you crawl your React website locally and you generate HTML pages.

 You need to instruct your snapshot solution to save state of Loadable Components to the `window` in the end.